-The summer weather is good time to cancel or freeze those online streaming subscription or gym membership.
+The summer weather is a good time to cancel or freeze those online streaming subscription or gym membership.
 Most families can find save at least $100/month on such extra expenses.
 However, be mindful of any early termination contracts.
 No doubt these companies will welcome back the business in the fall.

 4. Let the Deals Dictate

-Taking the the time to look for deals and letting that determine where (and sometimes when) you can go to the movies, out to eat can save big bucks.
+Taking the time to look for deals and letting that determine where (and sometimes when) you can go to the movies, out to eat can save big bucks.
 Groupon and other social media sites are great places to start looking for discounts.
 Often movie theaters will have a day of the week where admission is discounted.

 5. Get Creative

 There is so much to do in the summer that is free!
 Look for free outdoor concerts, movies in the park, free festivals and parades, and much more.

 Summer allows for great weather for activities like garage sales, farmers markets, and flea markets.
 They can provide for a fun day out for the family.
 These provide opportunities to teach kids important lessons like where their food comes from and supporting a local economy (buying local).

 This might be a good time to sell your unused goods?
 Consider hosting a garage sale or sell items online marketplaces.
 It can be a great family project and provide for some extra summer funds.

 Often summer can be a time when we lose our handle on expenses.
 Especially with the kids home all summer.
 What a perfect time to review the budget and make a strong plan for how money will be spent.
 Make a plan and stick to it!

 Questions, concerns, or comments please feel free to contact our offices.
 We provide financial planning and investment management for each stage of life.